 The reality?
-Well, it may be close to this, but it will more than likely be much different.
-Having a baby is amazing and can definitely bring you closer to your partner, but it can also be very stressful, especially as you learn how to be a parent.
+It may be close to this, but it will likely be much different.
+Having a baby is amazing and can bring you closer to your partner, but it can also be very stressful, especially as you learn to be a parent.

-Rule #1: Remember to be patient with your partner and know that they’re figuring it all out, too, same as you.
-Remember that you are a team, and try to be as supportive of each other as possible.
+Rule #1: Remember to be patient with your partner and know that they’re also figuring it out, the same as you.
+You and your partner are a team so try to be as supportive of each other as possible.

-And before that first week of your baby’s life, make a plan.
-Discuss how you’re going to handle feedings during the day and in the middle of the night.
-Talk about how you’ll manage meals for yourselves, who’s on diaper duty when, and how you want to deal with visits from friends and family.
+And before that first week of your baby’s life, make a plan and talk about parenting roles.
+Discuss how you will handle feedings during the day and in the middle of the night.
+Talk about how you’ll manage meals for yourselves, who’s on diaper duty and when, and how you want to deal with visits from friends and family.
 Are you okay with your mother-in-law staying in your guest room for two weeks?
 Talk about it!
+Discuss how your partner can help you as a new mom.
 Be each other’s best friend and biggest supporter, now more than ever.

 5. Try to Enjoy the Little Moments